silvakarar/Film-Festival-Website/README.md

 Technologies has to be used:

-HTML
+•HTML

-CSS
+•CSS

-Bootstrap
+•Bootstrap

 The website should contain:

-Information about the festival
+•Information about the festival

-Movies schedule
+•Movies schedule

-News and announcements section
+•News and announcements section

-Registration form
+•Registration form

-Links to social media
+•Links to social media